Ahyousef/201/401/class-02.md

 **NPM** : Node Package Manager is a command line tool that installs, updates or uninstalls Node.js packages in your application.
 It is also an online repository for open-source Node.js packages.

-server : server is a piece of computer hardware or software (computer program) that provides functionality for other programs or devices, called “clients”.
-This architecture is called the client–server model.
-Servers can provide various functionalities, often called “services”, such as sharing data or resources among multiple clients, or performing computation for a client

 **Environment** : The place or space that something works and runs, for example NODEjs is a runtime *environment* for javascript

 **Interpreter** : Interpreter is a program that executes instructions written in a high-level language.